EBI-Metagenomics/mgnify-ebi-2021/docs/source/qc.rst

 |image6|\

 |image2|\  Scroll down through the report.
 The sequence quality
-histograms show the following results from each file as two separate lines.
+histograms show the above results from each file as two separate lines.
 The 'Status Checks’ show a matrix of which samples passed check and which ones have problems.